NikKowPHP/social-brain/chapters/chapter-10.md

 With only weeks until the Sterling Corp. review, Maria's small wins in securing Leo's trust and gaining a foothold with Jane were overshadowed by a new crisis.
 A major technical deadlock had emerged between Mark, the **[ICON: Blueprint] Architect**, who wanted to build a core feature using a new, cutting-edge database technology (Innovation), and Jane, the **[ICON: Shield] Sentinel**, who was adamantly opposed, seeing it as a catastrophic risk (Safety).
 The tension had ground all progress to a halt.
 In a tense meeting, the conflict boiled over.

 "If we use the old stack, it won't handle the load.
 It will crash, we'll miss the Sterling Corp deadline, and the project is dead," Mark argued, his voice tight with an uncharacteristic edge of fear.
 "It's not just about being obsolete; it's about failing, publicly and completely."
+He was making a perfect logical case, but he could feel it wasn't landing.
+The frustration of not being able to make them *feel* the urgency was more maddening than the technical problem itself.

 "Living in the past is better than crashing on launch day," Jane shot back, her voice laced with the dry, surprising wit that few ever saw.
 "At least the past is stable; it has the decency not to change.
 What you're proposing is reckless, and I won't sign off on it."